agis85/multimodal_segmentation/README.md

 # Multimodal segmentation with disentangled representations

 Implementations of the **MMSDNet** and **DAFNet** models that perform multimodal  image segmentation using a disentangled representation of anatomy and modality factors.
-For further details please see our paper [Multimodal Cardiac Segmentation Using Disentangled Representation Learning] presented in STACOM 2019, and the pre-print [Disentangle Align and Fuse for Multimodal and Zero-shot Image Segmentation].
+For further details please see our paper [Multimodal Cardiac Segmentation Using Disentangled Representation Learning] presented in STACOM 2019, and the pre-print [Disentangle align and fuse for multimodal and semi-supervised image segmentation].

+Pseudocode of the training process is uploaded on [pseudocode.pdf](pseudocode.pdf)

 The code is written in Python 3.6 with [Keras] 2.1.6 and [tensorflow] 1.4.0 and experiments were run in Titan-X and Titan-V GPUs.
 The `requirements.txt` file contains all Python library versions.